Skip to content

 }

-Note: Replace <identity-pool-id> with your Amazon Cognito identity pool ID.
+Note: Replace identity-pool-id with your Cognito identity pool ID.

-6. Create a custom inline policy that gives only read permissions to the OpenSearch domain.
-Refer to this example policy:
+6. Attach the following custom inline policy that grants read-only permissions to the OpenSearch domain:

 "Statement": [